 Local public transport

-The local transport infrastructure (road, rail, and
+The local transport infrastructure (road, rail and

 waterways).

 During rush hour, the city’s wide streets are as congested as any other major world city, but in Brasilia, the problem is further compounded by the fact that the city planners largely ignored local public transport, focusing instead on their vision of complete separation between transport infrastructures.
-Any resident wishing to leave their “superquadra” (a neighborhood of around 5,000 inhabitants) would find it almost impossible to do so on foot, by bicycle or by train.
+Any resident wishing to leave their superquadra (a neighborhood of around 5,000 inhabitants) would find it almost impossible to do so on foot, by bicycle or by train.
 Their reliance on cars is absolute (Marti 2009; Schorsch 2015).

 Brasilia typifies the problems faced by urban planners around the globe, all of whom have arrived at the same conclusion: Long-established approaches are failing.
 We need to understand why this is the case, then investigate possible solutions, one of which may be smart mobility.